howardisaacson/Introduction-to-Astronomy-Research-2018/Week2/README.md

 https://arxiv.org/pdf/1404.2960.pdf

 Take the next two weeks to read and digest this paper.
 Refer to our [Introduction to Reading Scientific Papers](https://github.com/howardisaacson/Introduction-to-Astronomy-Research/blob/master/Week2/science_papers_intro.md) guide for advice!

+Post 2-3 questions you have about this paper on our class Piazza page.
+In addition, please answer at least one of your classmates' questions.
+You can do this anonymously if you'd like!